angular/angular/aio/content/guide/using-libraries.md

 The `ng add` command uses a package manager such as [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/) to install the library package, and invokes schematics that are included in the package to other scaffolding within the project code, such as adding import statements, fonts, and themes.

 A published library typically provides a README or other documentation on how to add that lib to your application.
-For an example, see the [Angular Material](https://material.angular.io/) documents.
+For an example, see the [Angular Material](https://material.angular.io/) documentation.

 ### Library typings